Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 For any backpacker who’s ever needed to overstuff a pack in order to take on extra food, water or other supplies, this thing is a genuine game changer.

 During our tests, we discovered that the Flex Capacitor does a lot of other things well too.
-First of all, it felt comfortable to wear, even when it was heavily loaded, and we loved all of the handy details, including the stretchy pockets on the sides and across the harness which give loads of extra space for snacks, maps, GPS devices and also extra layers.
-The durability was noteworthy too.
+Our tester said, “I found it really comfortable to wear, even when it was heavily loaded, and I loved all of the handy details, including the stretchy pockets on the sides and across the harness.
+These give the bag loads of extra space for snacks, maps, GPS devices and also extra layers.
+The durability was noteworthy too.”

 Full Specifications